 But whether you choose to go with one wall or four, traditional or contemporary, it's all a question of finding the paper that fits your aesthetic, your room, and your budget.
-To make sure you get the paper that suits all of your needs, here's a few tips on finding the perfect wallpaper in 7 easy steps.
+To make sure you get the paper that suits all of your needs, here are a few tips on finding the perfect wallpaper look in seven easy steps.

-3. Determine the type of traffic in the room.
+3. Determine the Type of Traffic of the Room

 Vinyl wallpaper is ideal for high-traffic areas, such as the kitchen or bathroom, because it is durable and can be cleaned with soapy water and a scrub brush.
 Standard wallpaper is more delicate and some types can be easily damaged.
 It is best for low-traffic areas.

 Measure the length around the room and the ceiling height.
 Note the size of windows, doors and other spaces where you will not need any wallpaper.
 Creating a simple sketch can be helpful.
 The store’s staff can also help determine how much wallpaper you will need for the project.
 Wallpaper is typically sold as a double roll, measuring about 20.5 inches wide by about 33 feet long.
 Remember, some patterned wallpaper requires pattern matching at the seams, so you will need extra.

 5. Coordinate With Other Items in the Room

 Take the measurements, fabric swatches from upholstered furniture and paint chips to the store when you shop.
 Look for wallpaper with colors and patterns that complement the items in the room.

 6. Research the Price